haganbt/PYLON-exporter/README.md

 secondary request using the key as a ```filter``` parameter.

-NOTE: Due to the fact individual requests are used, custom nested requests can be more susceptible to redaction i.e. each individual request must have a an audience size > 1000 unique authors.
+NOTE: Due to the fact individual requests are used, custom nested requests can be more susceptible to redaction i.e. each individual request must have an audience size of > 1000 unique authors.

 Nested requests are configured within the config file using the ```then``` object: